FIWARE/tutorials.IoT-Agent/README.md

 ### Creating a Provisioned Device

-This example provisions an anonymous group of devices.
-It tells the IoT Agent that a series of devices will be sending messages to the `IOTA_HTTP_PORT` (where the IoT Agent is listening for **Northbound** communications)
+This example provisions an individual device.
+It maps the `device_id=bell002` to the entity URN `urn:ngsi-ld:Bell:002` and gives the entity a type `Bell`.
+The IoT Agent has been informed that the device offers a single `ring` `command` and is listening on `http://context-provider:3001/iot/bell002` using HTTP. `attributes`, `lazy` attributes and `static_attributes` can also be provisioned.

 #### Request: